Magnetic response of nematic superconductors: skyrmion stripes and their signatures in muon spin relaxation experiments: Abstract

 \section{Abstract}

-We investigate the magnetic response of nematic superconductors, presenting a new approach to find vortex and skyrmion structures beyond symmetry-constraining anzatses.
+We investigate the magnetic response of nematic superconductors, presenting a new approach to find vortex and skyrmion structures beyond symmetry-constraining ans\"atze.
 Using this approach we show that nematic superconductors form distinctive skyrmion stripes.
-Our approach lends itself to accurately determining the field distribution for muon spin rotation probes.
+Our approach lends itself to accurate determination of the field distribution for muon spin rotation probes.
 We use this to show that the skyrmion structure manifests as a double peak in the field distribution, markedly different from the signal of standard vortex lattices.